andli/pymkm/README.md

 # 📙 PyMKM

+> _NEW in 2.2.0: Rudimentary support for other games like Yu-Gi-Oh._
 > _NEW in 2.0.3: Command line support, see `python pymkm.py --help` for more info._
 > _NEW in 2.0.0: Asynchronous requests speeds up price updates by a LOT._